 |Maximum takeoff weight||987,000 lb / 447,700 kg||1,268,000 lb / 575,155 kg|

 |Operating empty weight||485,300 lb / 220,128 kg||611,000 lb / 277,144 kg|

 |Max. payload||167,700 lb / 76,067 kg||185,000 lb / 83,914 kg|

-Cargo is actually a very lucrative source of revenue for carriers, and our airline is no exception.
-Looking at cargo capacity, the Boeing 747 actually has more capacity on board despite having less powerful engines and less thrust.
+Cargo is a very lucrative source of revenue for carriers, and our airline is no exception.
+Looking at cargo capacity, the Boeing 747 has more capacity despite having less powerful engines and less thrust.

 Airbus has leaned hard into serving passengers and let Boeing slip ahead for this category.
 Additionally, we do have to admit that a cargo version of the Boeing 747 exists, and it is quite popular.
 The 747-8F is helping several major players ship goods across the globe.
 Atlas Air, UPS, Cargolux, Cathay Pacific, AirBridgeCargo, and Nippon Cargo, are all using the freighter on their operations.

-According to a press release, when receiving its first 747-8 freighter, former Cathay Pacific director of cargo, Nick Rhodes, shared how important shipping operations are to the company.
+According to a press release, when receiving its first 747-8 freighter, former Cathay Pacific director of cargo, Nick Rhodes, shared how vital shipping operations are to the company.

 “Cargo is a very important part of Cathay Pacific’s business, accounting for around a third of our revenues in a good year.
 We are very excited about bringing the 747-8F into our freighter fleet because it will give us an increased payload over a longer range with superb operating economics, enabling us to provide an even better service to our customers.
 These new aircraft will play an important role in our continued efforts to develop Hong Kong as a leading international air cargo hub.”